Abstract Submission Information

 • Decisions of the Conference Committee are final.

-• Correspondence will only be with the submitter, who must notify any co-authors.
+• Correspondence will only be with the Lead Author, who must notify any co-authors.
 The Scientific Conference Committee is not responsible for notification emails not received due to incorrect contact information.

 We look forward to receiving your submission!